Testing for Client Side URL Redirect (OTG-CLIENT-004)

 This article is part of the new OWASP Testing Guide v4.

-In this phase, we check for Client Side URL Redirection, also known as Open Redirection, that is an input validation flaw that exists when an application accepts an user controlled input which specifies a link that leads to an external URL that could be a malicious one.
+This section describes how to check for Client Side URL Redirection, also known as Open Redirection.
+It is an input validation flaw that exists when an application accepts an user controlled input which specifies a link that leads to an external URL that could be malicious.
 This kind of vulnerability could be used to accomplish a phishing attack or redirect a victim to an infection page.

 This vulnerability occurs when an application accepts untrusted input that contains an URL value without sanitizing it.
 This URL value could cause the web application to redirect the user to another page as, for example, a malicious page controlled by the attacker.